The Gau{\ss}-Bonnet operator of an infinite graph: Flanders Theorem

-\begin{rem} In the case of Flanders, where $E'$ has finite support, we only take care of finite cycles, but the proof extends to $E'\in L_2(\mcE)$ if we consider only $L_2$-cycles.
-The question is how extend on more general $i$.
-It is related to the property of closeness of $\Im(\Delta)$, what we explore below. \end{rem}
+Thus $I_0+E_0$ is the solution of the problem with minimal energy. \end{proof} \begin{rem}\tir In the original theorem of Flanders, $E'$ has finite support, and we only take care of finite cycles, but the proof extends easily to $E'\in L_2(\mcE)$ if we consider only $L_2$-cycles.
+The question is how to extend it to more general $i$ or can we characterize $\Im(\bar\delta)?$ If we can prove that $\Im(\bar\delta)$ is closed, then the Hodge decomposition applies (see \eref{hodge}) and the answer will be quite simple; that is what we explore below. \end{rem}